Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-10.md

 ### Naming custom elements

 When creating web components you are creating new tags.
 It's possible that the names can clash with existing names.
-For this reason, custom element names must use a hyphen.
+For this reason, custom element names must use a hyphen (-).

 - `my-component` good
 - `frmwork-blink` good